open-education-hub/operating-systems/content/chapters/data/lab/content/investigate-memory.md

 However, the shell (Bash) shows a memory leak of 12 bytes (on the test system).
 This may be a false positive or the subject of an actual investigation.

-Note that the `still reachable` section of the output refers to memory that wasn't freed but still has pointers referring it.
+Note that the `still reachable` section of the output refers to memory that wasn't freed, but still has pointers referring to it.
 A true memory leak occurs when no pointers refer any memory area.

 ### Practice